 - Excellent written and oral communication skills.

-- Experience in a STEM discipline.
+- Experience in professional staff supervision.

 - Work experience at a large university.

-- Experience working with high-achieving students.
+- Experience working with Honors students.

 This is a permanent fulltime position.